CMDT/LiveProjectsTemplate/documentation/wireframes/README.md

 Using Evolus Pencil, you can quickly create wireframes with behaviour to illustrate each feature or user story.
 Keep interactive wireframe demos **small**.
 One per feature.
 Export them to the /docs folder, using the Pretotype plugin.
 You can deploy them to GitHub pages.
+See your projects settings for details.
+Our example wireframe is published [here](https://cmdt.github.io/LiveProjectsTemplate/#/page/start).